Escape-Plan-NA/.github/profile/README.md

 1. **Launch the Server**: Start the server on one computer, which also doubles as a client.
 2. **Connect the Client**: On a second computer, connect another client to join the game.
-3. **Set Your Nickname**: Choose your unique nickname to make your mark!
+3. **Set Your name**: Choose your unique nickname for someone to know you!
-4. **Play Smart & Fast**: Each turn allows only 10 seconds to move – stay focused!
+4. **Play Smart & Fast**:  stay focused! think cafefully
-5. **Win and Play Again**: Each game updates the scoreboard, and the winner takes the first turn in the next round.
+5. **Win and Play Again**: Each game updates the scoreboard, and then turn in the next round.

 ---